 The author also highlights questions to be asked before test day and (I was very pleased to see) encourages feedback after assessment.
 The recaps at the end of every chapter are great for a quick overview before test day.
 Definitely a worthwhile investment and sure to put you at ease before an assessment of this kind.

-Verbal Reasoning reviews
+Verbal Book reviews

 An informative yet easy to read book which helped me get through graduate level tests to the next stages of application.
 Would highly recommend.